Paradise on the Pacific: 33 Things to do in Malibu

 APPRECIATE THE ARTS

-- The Malibu Lagoon Museum is adjacent to Adamson House.
+16. The Malibu Lagoon Museum is adjacent to Adamson House.
 This museum brings the many layers of Malibu’s history to life, from the early Chumash Indian tribes to the Spanish-California era.
-It’s definitely a worthwhile rainy day activity.
+It’s definitely a worthwhile, rainy day activity.

 DIG INTO CALIFORNIA CUISINE

-- The town of Marina Del Rey is not too far from Malibu and this day trip is a water lover’s playground.
-Dine at one of 10 restaurants just a few feet from the water’s edge.
-Better yet, get out there and do some aquatic sightseeing by chartering a private yacht for a day or by signing up for a champagne brunch cruise, sunset cocktail cruise, or dinner sail.
+28. The town of Marina Del Rey is not too far from Malibu and this day trip is a water lover’s playground.
+Dine at one of 10 restaurants just a few feet from the water’s edge or better yet, get out there and do some aquatic sightseeing by chartering a private yacht for a day, or by signing up for a champagne brunch cruise, sunset cocktail cruise, or dinner sail.

-If you’re looking for beautiful views, amazing dining experiences, and activities that will make you feel as glamorous than ever before, Malibu is the vacation destination for you.
-Grab the whole family or your closest friends and enjoy all that Malbu has to offer.
-Book one of AvantStay’s Malibu properties to experience this beautiful getaway yourself.
+If you’re looking for beautiful views, amazing dining experiences, and activities that will make you feel as glamorous as the stars, Malibu is the vacation destination for you.
+Grab your crew, book one of AvantStay’s Malibu properties to experience this beautiful getaway yourself.